clir/clearnlp-guidelines/clearnlp_tutorial/add_component_to_clearnlp.md

-# Add component to ClearNLP
+# Add Components to ClearNLP

 ## Setup